Unveiling quantum complementarity tradeoffs in relativistic scenarios: Results

 To be more precise, we can then compute the elements of the CCR of a system in this region of the interferometer.
 By direct calculation, it follows that $S(\rho_S)=h(w)$, where $w=\frac{1}{2}(1+\abs{\braket{\tau_0}{\tau_1}})$, and $S(\Phi_Z(\rho_S))=1$.
 These, in turn, imply that the coherence associated with the paths is

 while the predictability is

 and the reduced entropy, which in this case can be associated with the amount of entanglement between the paths and the spin, is

 In Fig.~\ref{fig:rel-qdce}, we can see how these quantities change as a function of the relative Wigner rotation between the arms in this setup.
 Since predictability vanishes, coherence and entanglement are free to oscillate in their full range, in a complementary manner.
 Depending on the spacetime curvature and the dimensions of the interferometer, multiple periods of these oscillations may take place while the particle traverses the interferometer.
-As will be seen, this does not happen to be the case in the Newtonian limit for reasonable interferometric's sizes.
-In any case, as discussed in Appendix \ref{app:dca}, the changes associated with Wigner rotations may generally have implications for discussions about the effects of ``delayed choices'' in these experiments.
+As will be seen, this does not happen to be the case in the Newtonian limit for reasonable interferometric sizes.

 Finally, we can analyze the visibility of the relativistic QDCE.
 Right after the second BS (which is in a superposition), the state of the joint system is

 Therefore, the probability of detection in $D_{\eta}$, $\eta\in\{0,1\}$, is given by